slds-lmu/lecture_i2ml/attic/onboarding.md

 ## Getting help

 If you get stuck, either contact us on Slack or via the discussion section of the respective Github issue (ping one of us by including `@fabian-s` or `@bbischl` in your message) to request more info, feedback, a meeting, whatever you need.
 Some of the Github issues we assign to you may not include a very detailed description of the problem or what the solution should look like.
-If that's the case and you're not sure what it is you're supposed to be working on, please do insist that we give you a better description of the problem/solution instead of a) doing nothing or b) doing something that's not useful.
+If that's the case and you're not sure what it is you're supposed to be working on, please do insist that we give you a better description of the problem/solution instead of a) doing nothing or b) doing something that doesn't actually solve the problem.

 ## Getting it done